thephpleague/uri-src/docs/uri/7.0/psr-compliance.md

 ---
 layout: default
-title: PSR-7 compliant URI Object API
+title: PSR Interoperability
 ---

-PSR interoperability
+PSR Interoperability
 =======

 As we are dealing with URI, the package provides classes compliant